carpentries/lesson-development-training/episodes/lesson-content.md

 ## Adding Exercises

-To create an exercise in The Carpentries Workbench, we use another two types of fenced divs:
+To create an exercise in The Carpentries Workbench, we use another two types of fenced div:

 * `discussions`, where the main task is for participants to discuss a topic or prompt, and
 * `challenges`, where the main task is a problem to be solved.